wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-native/storage-1.md

 | **Fast-access caching of feature flag decisions**                                        | UserDefaults              | SharedPreferences             |
 | **Persistent storage of offline event tracking data and when event batching configured** | Core Data                 | SQLite                        |

+> 📘 Note
+>
-> **Note:** Although the underlying storage technologies differ between platforms, their functionality is consistent.
+> Although the underlying storage technologies differ between platforms, their functionality is consistent.
 Both platforms use fast-access key-value stores for caching feature flag decisions and robust databases for persisting offline event data until it can be synced.

 ***